 In 2020, the Nobel Peace Prize was awarded to the World Food Program, which is led by David Beasley, a 1979 and 1983 law graduate of the University of South Carolina and former governor of the Palmetto State.
 According to the Norwegian Nobel Committee, the World Food Program was selected for its “efforts to combat hunger, for its contribution to bettering conditions for peace in conflict-affected areas and for acting as a driving force in efforts to prevent the use of hunger as a weapon of war and conflict.”

 Candace Parker – U.S. Olympic Gold Medal

 A student of legendary Head Women’s Basketball Coach Pat Summitt, Candace Parker was a star in Knoxville, collecting titles like Associated Press Player of the Year and SEC Player of the Year before graduating.
 After being selected first in the WNBA draft, Parker went on to win two Olympic gold medals for Team USA.
-In 2016, she won a WNBA Championship with the LA Sparks, and most recently, she was named the 2020 WNBA Defensive Player of the Year, to the All-WNBA First Team, and the WNBA Peak Performer.
+In 2016, she won a WNBA Championship with the LA Sparks and another in 2021 with the Chicago Sky.
+In 2020 she was named the WNBA Defensive Player of the Year, to the All-WNBA First Team, and the WNBA Peak Performer.

 Texas A&M University

 Monsters Inc. – Oscar Nomination for Best Animated Feature